He has a brilliant brain with deep and impressive knowledge, and he explains complex legal issues and develops arguments clearly.

 His main field is social security, in which he has appeared in a large proportion of the most significant cases litigated in the UK in recent years, but he has acted in successful public law challenges across a very broad range of work, including education, housing, pensions, statutory complaints procedures, council tax, social care and immigration.

-Tom joined the editorial team of the annual annotated Social Security Legislation volumes in 2021, is joint cases editor of the Journal of Social Security Law, and has been a contributing author to several successful practitioners’ books.
-He is ranked in Tier 1 of the Legal 500 directory and the Chambers and Partners directory for his public law expertise.
+Tom joined the editorial team of the annual annotated Social Security Legislation volumes in 2021.
+He has been a contributing author to several other successful practitioners’ books.
+He is ranked in Tier 1 of The Legal 500 directory and the Chambers and Partners directory for his public law expertise.

 Housing & Homelessness

-Tom has acted in housing and homelessness work throughout his career.
+Tom has acted in housing and homelessness work throughout his career, from the county court to the Supreme Court.
 His reported cases in this area span a range of issues, from intentional homelessness, to unlawful eviction, to tenancy deposit law, to eligibility for homelessness assistance.

 He has particular expertise with cases raising disability discrimination defences and counterclaims, and problems arising out of capacity issues or a crossover between community care and housing law, where he is often instructed by the Official Solicitor.